Barbetta Lockart (contemporary art pages)

 Social and political themes are often a part of my work, but not exclusively; silliness also creeps in.
 My work is my communicative response to things in the world that impress me, impact me, anger me, amuse me and often confound me; it is the product of a very busy mind.

 My fine art pieces can be seen in galleries when I have shows, or in my studio by appointment (usually best to make sure I am around and available).
-Online, my work can be found on my portfolio site, Facebook, Instagram and Artwork Archive.
+Online, my work can be found on Facebook, Instagram and Artwork Archive.
 Cleverly, as the art studio is inside ITSA Studio, should you want to stop by for a visit, you can look at both artwork and beads etc., and perhaps go home with new treasures.